No pay for staff. No patient supplies. No heat. This is health care in Afghanistan

 Medical staff aren't being paid.
 Hospitals are running out of medicine.
 And many hospitals couldn't even heat patient rooms.

-Spiegel and other observers say the reason is sanctions imposed by the U.N.
+Spiegel and other observers say sanctions imposed by the U.N. are the reason.
 Many countries that previously contributed huge sums to Afghanistan have stopped donating.
 The idea behind the sanctions is to encourage the Taliban, which took over in August, to abandon the kinds of human rights abuses that marked their previous turn in power.

 Spiegel is director of the Center for Humanitarian Health at the Johns Hopkins Bloomberg School of Public Health.
 He spoke with NPR of his personal experiences in Afghanistan and not as a representative for WHO.